andnatale/semidiscrete-1d/README.md

 ## Source codes

-PowerDiagramOneDim: class for construction of power diagrams for quadratic cost
+* *PowerDiagramOneDim*: class for construction of power diagrams for quadratic cost
-OptimalTransportOneDim: class for solution of semi-discrete optimal transport
+* *OptimalTransportOneDim*: class for solution of semi-discrete optimal transport
-ExtrapolationOneDim: class for metric extrapolation problem
+* *ExtrapolationOneDim*: class for metric extrapolation problem